At least 8 dead and many injured after crowd surge at Travis Scott's Astroworld Festival in Houston, officials say - KRDO

 Video from the event showed the performer on stage — rapper and event organizer Travis Scott — pause and look on in confusion as an ambulance with flashing lights moved into the densely packed crowd.

-That sparked panic, and the situation worsened and overwhelmed security personnel there, he said.

-“People began to fall out, become unconscious, and it created additional panic,” Peña said at a news conference.
+“People began to fall out, become unconscious,” Peña said at a news conference.

+Another woman in the crowd, Madeline Eskins, ultimately passed out and was apparently crowd-surfed to safety, she wrote in an Instagram post.

+As a timer on a screen counted down 30 minutes to Scott’s performance, “people compressed up against each other and were pushing forward and backward,” and it got progressively worse, Eskins told CNN Saturday.

 More than 300 people were treated at a field hospital set up near the festival, Peña said.